Joycezhaoby/Raspberry-Pi-IoT-Weather-Widget/README.md

 | IN- | Gnd |
 | OUT+ | **Speaker** + |
 | OUT- | **Speaker** - |

+Raspberry Pi has two PWM channels and each channel has two output pins:
+* PWM0: GPIO 12 and GPIO 18
+* PWM1: GPIO 13 and GPIO 19

+The Pi has three audio output modes: HDMI 1 and 2, and a headphone jack which uses PWM.
+The Pi needs to be configured to reroute the audio output to GPIO PWM pins.
+1. Select headphone jack as the output option
+     - Open the terminal and type in command `sudo raspi-config`
+     - Select **System Options** > **Audio**, then select **Headphones**.
+Please note that the order and arrangment might be different for different models.
+2. Use Device Tree Overlay to assign audio outputs
+     - Open and edit config.txt file
+       - `cd /boot`
+       - `sudo nano config.txt`
+     - under the `# Enable audio` section, add the following code
+       ```
+       dtparam=audio=on
+       audio_pwm_mode=2
+       dtoverlay=audremap,pins_12_13
+       ```
+     - Write to the file and quit
+     - Reboot Pi for the changes to take effect

 ### LED Display